Full counting statistics in the sine-Gordon model: Full counting statistics

 i.e. the random variable \eqref{eq:J} is simply proportional to the difference of field values at the endpoints of the interval \cite{Doyon2019b,DelVecchio2023}.
 Then the characteristic function becomes

 For space-like separations $|x|>|t|$, the field operators in the exponent commute, and we can split the exponential into the product of two exponentials of the field.
 One can argue that even for time-like separations, the corrections coming from the Baker--Campbell--Hausdorff formula yield power-law corrections and do not affect the leading exponential decay \cite{2022JSMTE2022e3102D}.
 Analytically continuing to imaginary values $\lambda=-i\nu$, we arrive at the two-point correlation function of vertex operators $e^{\pm i\nu\beta\phi/2\pi}$ in a generalised Gibbs state.
-BFT thus predicts an exponential decay for large separations, and gives access to the correlation length $F^q_\alpha(-i\nu)$.
+BFT thus predicts exponential decay at large separations and provides access to the inverse correlation length $F^q_\alpha(-i\nu)$.

-According to BFT, the FCS is given by an integral along a path in the space of generalised Gibbs ensembles.
-It is expressed in terms of TBA quantities as\footnote{In the following we omit the index $i$ of the charge when the charge is clear from the context.}
+Returning to the general BFT theory, the FCS is given by an integral of current and charge expectation values along a path in the space of generalised Gibbs ensembles (GGE-s):